-You may have patrons arriving at your establishment who've already consumed alcohol and/or cannabis.
+In BC, the personal possession of some drugs has been decriminalized, so you may have patrons arriving at your establishment who've already consumed alcohol, cannabis, prescription medications, or other drugs.
 There are various reasons for this.
 Some people may have had a drink at home to avoid the higher costs of drinking in licensed establishments.
 Others may have simply visited other licensed establishments before arriving at yours.